landoskape/dominoes/README.md

 league.addAgentType(da.dominoeAgent)
 ```

-Create a game table from the league which specifies which players in
+Create a game table from the league to specify which players in the league
-the league will play a game against each other.
-Create a game object from the
+will play a game against each other.
+Create a game object from the table to
-table to operate the gameplay.
+operate the gameplay.
 Play the game and print the results.
 ```
 gameTable, leagueIndex = league.createGameTable()
 game = dg.dominoeGameFromTable(gameTable)